ceglabsagarshinde/COA1_GENE/supplementary_figure_data/supplementaryGC_vs_kmer_plot/README.md

-## GC Vs. kmer abundance plot with different species using a variety of sequencing platforms
+## GC Vs. kmer abundance plot across variety of sequecing plateforms used for different species.

-The database fasta file is given as an input to get_GC.sh script which generates file with extension .counts.
-These output files are used for plotting.
-The all_gc_input.txt is taken from the supplementary table S20, where all the species' exonwise GC content was provided.
-This folder also contains the plotting_script.r, used to generate the figure "1final.jpeg".
+The input file with extension .counts is generated from get_GC.sh script provided earlier and the all_gc_input.txt is taken from the supplementary table S20 where the exonwise GC content of all the species is provided.
+This folder also contains the plotting_script.r, which is used to generate the figure "1final.jpeg".